yoyurec/logseq-awesome-links/README.md

 ### 🎨 Page colors

-To customize link color, add property (top page, to inherited page) `color::` with double quotes.
+To customize link color, add property _(to page or to inherited page)_ `color::` with double quotes.

 `color:: "#00ff00"`